 But that doesn’t mean you can’t eat delicious meals.
 If you’re parking at a restaurant or Harvest Host that offers meals, support them by eating at those establishments.
 (Good etiquette says you should anyways!)

-And speaking of appliances, be aware that a hair blow dryer averages 1875-2000 watts while a flat iron or curling averages only about 300 watts.
+And speaking of appliances, be aware that a hair blow dryer averages 755-2000 watts based on what we’ve read on We The Dryers figured in their article, Do You Know How Many Watts a Hair Dryer Use?
+A hair straighter or flat iron averages only about 300 watts.

 Electronic Devices and Television